Foot & ankle fractures

 - Ankle appearing deformed or out of place

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with fractures in the foot and ankle return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with fractures in the foot and ankle return to the highest level of activity possible.
 Our team of orthopedic surgeons, physical therapists and athletic trainers work together to tailor a treatment plan to each patient’s needs and goals.

 Non-surgical and surgical treatment options are available and depend on the type and location of the fracture.
 While fracturing a bone in your toe or forefoot can be quite painful, it rarely required surgery.
 On the other hand, severe ankle fractures may require surgery.
 Our orthopedic surgeons are experts in foot and ankle arthroscopy, a minimally invasive procedure in which small instruments and a thin, flexible medical device with a camera pass through an incision the size of a small Band-Aid.
 After surgery, our physical therapists guide each patient through a personalized rehabilitation program to restore strength and mobility.